ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleAttitudeMaximumSlewRate.rst

 IVehicleAttitudeMaximumSlewRate
 ===============================

-.. py:class:: IVehicleAttitudeMaximumSlewRate
+.. py:class:: ansys.stk.core.stkobjects.IVehicleAttitudeMaximumSlewRate

    object

    Define the maximum slew rate by entering a maximum overall magnitude.
 You can constrain the slew rate in specific directions by selecting one or more Per Axis rates and defining separate maximum rates for those axes.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleAttitudeMaximumSlewRate

 Overview
 --------